tomrsae/ronion/PROTOCOL.md

    The response to this request contains all of the relays that the index is aware of.

  * RelayPingRequest:
    Tells the Index that the peer is a relay and it is still alive.
-This request must not have any message content.
+The content contains a port number and a public signing key.

 * RelayPingResponse:
    The response will also have an empty message content.